Delayed Diagnosis Claims

 We offer no win, no fee funding so that you can bring a delayed diagnosis claim with no financial risk to yourself.
 For more information, see our guide to funding your medical negligence claim.

-Looking for more information about claiming for delayed diagnosis?
-Take a look at our delayed diagnosis FAQs or get in touch to discuss your case with a member of our team.
+Looking for more information about claiming for a delayed diagnosis?
+Take a look at our delayed diagnosis FAQs or get in touch.

 Some common examples of delayed diagnoses include:

-Why choose Barcan+Kirby for your delayed diagnosis claim?
+Why choose Barcan and Kirby for your delayed diagnosis claim?

 We are independently recognised as one of the leading medical negligence teams in the South West.
 This includes:

-- A top ranking by leading legal directories Chambers and Partners UK and the Legal 500 for our medical negligence practice
+• A band 1 ranking by leading legal directories Chambers and Partners UK, and the Legal 500 for our medical negligence practice

-- Three members of our Medical Negligence team – Richard Harries, Jay Nathwani and Claire Hurrell – are individually ranked by Chambers and Partners for their expertise
+• Several members of our Medical Negligence team are individually ranked by Chambers and Partners for their expertise

-- Richard Harries is recognised by the Legal 500 as a ‘Leading Individual’ whilst Helen Franklin and Jay Nathwani are listed as ‘Next Generation Partners’.
-Claire Hurrell and Fiona Dabell are also noted as ‘Key Lawyers’
+• Richard Harries is recognised by the Legal 500 as a ‘Leading Individual’ whilst Helen Franklin and Jay Nathwani are listed as ‘Next Generation Partners’.

 Where necessary, our medical negligence lawyers work with various external experts to ensure your case is managed to the highest standard, including barristers, cost lawyers and charities.